Dobby233Liu/HATE-UML/README.md

 ## Installation

-NOTE: This tool is not released yet; these steps are subject to change.
+NOTE: This tool is not released yet, and these steps are subject to change.

-Download the tool from [Releases](https://github.com/Dobby233Liu/HATE-UML/releases).
+First of all, download the tool from the [Releases](https://github.com/Dobby233Liu/HATE-UML/releases) page.

-Windows:
+### Windows

+You may need to install the [.NET 6.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (one of the downloads below `Run desktop apps`, depending on your computer).
+I decided to not bundle framework-related code with the release, because it makes the download's size *absurdly huge*.

 1. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find `data.win` in.
 2. Tada!
 Open `HATE.exe` and start messing with stuff.

+### macOS

-NOTE: macOS and Linux versions are untested.
-TODO: dotnet CLI.
+NOTE: macOS and Linux versions are untested; you have been warned.

-macOS:
-0. Install .NET 6.0 Runtime; see [Install .NET on macOS](https://docs.microsoft.com/en-us/dotnet/core/install/macos) on Microsoft website.
-Also install `libgdiplus` (instructions is in the same document).
+1. If you haven't yet, install the .NET 6 Runtime; see the [Install .NET on macOS](https://docs.microsoft.com/en-us/dotnet/core/install/macos) document on Microsoft Docs.
+   Make sure to install `libgdiplus`.
-1. Move everything in the ZIP file you downloaded to `<game>.app\Contents\Resources`.
+2. Move everything in the ZIP file you downloaded to `<game>.app\Contents\Resources`.
-2. Create a "Data" folder in the Resources folder.
+3. Create a "Data" folder in the Resources folder.
-3. Copy game.ios into the Data folder.
+4. Copy game.ios into the Data folder.
-4. Tada!
+5. Tada!
 Execute `HATE.sh` and start messing with stuff.

-Linux: (Note - make sure you're not root.)
+### Linux

-0. Install .NET 6.0 Runtime; see [Install .NET on Linux](https://docs.microsoft.com/en-us/dotnet/core/install/linux) on Microsoft website.
-Also install `libgdiplus`.
+1. Install the .NET 6 Runtime; see the [Install .NET on Linux](https://docs.microsoft.com/en-us/dotnet/core/install/linux) document on Microsoft Docs.
+   Make sure to install `libgdiplus`.
-1. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find an `assets` folder in, or the place you can find a `data.win` in if you want to corrupt a Windows game (in that case, also install Wine).
+2. Move everything in the ZIP file you downloaded to the directory with the game files - the place you can find an `assets` folder in, or the place you can find a `data.win` in if you want to corrupt a Windows game (in that case, also install Wine).
-2. Tada!
+3. Tada!
 Execute `HATE.sh` and start messing with stuff.

 ## Uninstallation